severalnines/docs/user-guide/dashboard.rst

 Deploy                             Start the database deployment
 ================================== ===========

-Then, you can add a replication slave to the setup via `Add Node <user-guide/mysql/overview.html#add-node>`_.
+Then, you can add a replication slave to the setup via `Add Node <mysql/overview.html#add-node>`_.

 MySQL Galera
 '''''''''''''

 Deploy a single Galera node.
-You can then use `Add Node`_ to scale out the cluster into three or more nodes.
+You can then use `Add Node <mysql/overview.html#add-node>`_ to scale out the cluster into three or more nodes.
 You can also use `Create Database Cluster`_ to deploy all nodes at once.

 ================================= ===========
 Field                             Description